 In general, for steep-slope roofs, it is recommended that PV panels be mounted along a southern or southwest exposure flush with the roof slope.
-For southern exposures on a primary elevation, the PV panels may need to be held back from the roof edge to avoid visual impacts from the street level.
-On flat roofs, the panels and supporting structure (often called "dunnage") should set back from primary elevations to limit visual impacts from street view.
+For southern exposures on a primary elevation, the PV panels should be held back from the roof edge to avoid or minimize visual impacts from street view.
+On flat roofs, the panels and supporting structure (often called "dunnage") should set back from primary elevations to limit visibility from street view.